macbre/phantomas/README.md

 * `--proxy=[host:port]` specifies the proxy server to use
 * `--proxy-auth=[username:password]` specifies the authentication information for the proxy
 * `--proxy-type=[http|socks5|none]` specifies the type of the proxy server (default is http)
+* `--phone` force viewport and user agent of a mobile phone
+* `--tablet` force viewport and user agent of a tablet

 ### Multiple runs